Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 * As a returning user, I want to be able to view my order history
 * As a returning user, I want to be able to update my personal and delivery details
 * As a returning user, I want to be know that my personal and payment information is secure
+* As a returning user, I want to be able to read and leave comments in 'BikeTalk'
 * As a store owner, I want to be able to add a new product to the current stock
 * As a store owner, I want to be able to edit/update an existing product
 * As a store owner, I want to be able to delete an existing product